 License Agreement Pease review the learner terms before installing Arduno IDI - e 🤓 Choose Installation Options Who should this application be installed for?
 Oncose Install Location Choose the folder in which to instal Ardumo IZE.
 Press Page Down to see the rest of the agreement.
 Please select whether you wish to make this software available to all users or just yourse - Setup will instal Anduro XXE in the following faider.
 To install in a different fulder, dok the and select another folder.
-Cick Install to start the installation. terms of Service By downloading the software from this page, you agree to A the specified terms The Arduino software is provided to you "as is" and we mail warrantes whatssever with respect to its functionality, so eix no express or implied Anyone who uses this computer (git users) R Driv for me Burlini) International interfacement with respect to col functionality, you without kination, any migled manaratics of mechanisability purpose, an infragment.
-We expensible documents without indirect, consequentia, incidential or apocial damages, inclu- remenues, lost profiles, losses resulting from business inform regardless of the form of actions or logical theory under which ty, fitness for a particular ty shatspever for any direct, uding, without invitation, lost ruption or loss of data, \rightarrow e ou or printe \rightarrow Cestration Folder Record State Control of C If you accept the terms of the agreement, clck I Agree to a agreement to instal Anduno IDE.
+Cick Install to start the installation. terms of Service By downloading the software from this page, you agree to A the specified terms The Arduino software is provided to you "as is" and we mail warrantes whatssever with respect to its functionality, so eix no express or implied Anyone who uses this computer (git users) R Driv for me Burlini) Interaction of the state of the ty, fitness for a particular ty shatspever for any direct, uding, without invitation, lost ruption or loss of data, $\rightarrow$ e ou or printe $\rightarrow$ Cestration Folder Record State Control of C If you accept the terms of the agreement, click I Agree to a agreement to install Anduno IDE.
 Fresh install for current user only.
-Ar6.mo 30E 2.0.0 bets 2 nightly 20110222 Arduro 106 2.0.0 beta 2 rephy 20110222 Arduino 10K 2.0.0-beta 2-raphily 20210222 1 Agree Cancel <belt sent=""> Car</belt> < Back Journal Care end .
+Arduno 10E 2.0.0 beta 2 righty 20110222 Arduro 106 2.0.0 beta 2 rephy 20110222 Arduino 10K 2.0.0-beta 2-raphily 20210222 1 Agree Cancel <belt sent=""> Car</belt> < Back putel Car end .
 Advance (D) Serve - 0 × C Adams Of Sing Antonio ICE Setup Indiang Pasa mai cake Antonio ICE a beng installed. - • × Antero Et Step - Completion Arthuro IDE Seture Installing Anterno EX Serve Completing Archaino IDE Setup Installing - 0 × Arburo DE Setup Completing Arduino IDE Setup Installing - 0 × Anderes SC Since Completing Archaino IDE Setup Andres SC Ive Sen installed on your computer.
 Col Yeah to dise Since.
 Installing - D × → Ardano SC Selas Completing Archano IDE Setup Ardano E2 has been establed on your compare.
 Od Youh to doer inte.
 California fragmentations California fr Installing - 0 × → Ardens Of Setsy Completing Archino IDE Setup Arden Et has been retailed or your computer.
 Colorhon to date Setur.
 Colorhon to date Setur.
 Colorhon to date Setur.